BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 From now on, we will use ScholarlyArticle as an example to create and publish a new draft profile.

-## Create a new profile crosswalk
+## 2. Create a new profile crosswalk

 A profile crosswalk is a spreadsheet with the schema.org fields to be considered together with cardinality, marginality, suggested controlled vocabularies and examples.
-It is not a regular spreadsheet but one with a templeate and some predifined functionalities.
+It is not a regular spreadsheet but one with a template and some predifined functionalities.
 A new profile is commonly based on the previous one so the easiest way to start is from the previous version.

 * Go to the GDrive and navigate to the folder Specifications
 * Locate and open the folder corresponding to the profile you want to update, in our example it is the ScholarlyArticle folder